Hit enter after type your search item

 You can see six options that are self-descriptive.

-If you enter option 1 or c, it will remove all files that are untracked.
+If you enter option 1 or c, it will remove all untracked files.